 Birds

 Most birds in New England that are pests of vegetables are species with either partial or complete legal protection.
-State, federal and international laws/treaties are involved in their protection.
+State, federal, and international laws/treaties are involved in their protection.
 This limits some of our management options.
 Crows and ravens often pull out seedling corn plants, to reach and consume the seed.
 They, along with blackbirds and starlings, frequently attack milk stage corn, especially in varieties where the ears are not well covered by the husks.
 Turkeys feed on kale, collards, lettuce, and mesclun mix.
 They also peck both green and ripe tomato fruit.
-Canada geese like to eat grasses and winter rye, sometimes corn.
+Canada geese like to eat grasses and winter rye, and sometimes corn.
 Occasionally birds cause losses by defecating on the crops.
 This is most common when open containers of product are placed in an open shed or barn, where English sparrows can perch in the rafters above.
 In that situation, growers can install netting to exclude birds from the rafter area or repellant spikes to discourage perching.
 Canada geese defecating while grazing on grassy weeds can be an issue on low crops that are eaten fresh, like lettuce and spinach.

-There are a variety of devices designed to manage bird problems.
 Netting is one possibility but is most appropriate for high-value perennial crops, not most vegetables.
 Some of the insect and hail netting designed to protect mesclun mix and other low crops can be supported by wire hoops and stops turkey feeding.

 In states where anthraquinone is not registered, growers have used two methods to reduce seedling pulling by crows and ravens.
-One method is to set up tomato stakes in a zig-zag pattern, on a recently planted sweet corn field.
+One method is to set up tomato stakes in a zig-zag pattern on a recently planted sweet corn field.
 Attach fishing line to the stakes.
 This seems to deter crows from landing.
 When the seedlings are large enough that the birds can’t pull them out, you can reel up the fishing line, retrieve the stakes and put them in your next planting.
-Another alternative is to plant sweet corn into a (low) standing stubble.
+Another alternative is to plant sweet corn into a low standing stubble.
 It can make the young plants harder for the crows to spot.

 Scare devices can be relatively effective, especially on flocking species.
 All birds become habituated to scary noises, especially if they are used alone and constantly.
-Therefore, incorporating variability (in sound, location, etc) is important to being successful with scare devices.
-Bird Damage Prevention For Northern New England Fruit Growers covers most scare devices.
+Therefore, incorporating variability (in sound, location, etc.) is important to being successful with scare devices.
+The University of New Hampshire resource Bird Damage Prevention For Northern New England Fruit Growers covers most scare devices.
 Two relatively new ones not covered in that publication are Air Crow and laser lights.
 Air crow is a colored nylon tube/scarecrow attached to a blower.
 When in use, it moves constantly and can be quickly turned off when not in use.
 Set it in a location that makes it visible.
 For tall crops, that might be on a bin or stand.
 As with other scare devices, it is most effective when combined with other methods.
 Laser bird deterrents mounted on a firm mast are available.
 Coverage area depends on product, site, light, and weather conditions.
 Some New England vegetable growers have been very happy with the results scaring various birds, despite the high cost.

 Auditory bird scare devices can be fairly effective, especially if the noises they create are varied.
 Automated propane cannons can be effective for a relatively short time, but are very annoying to neighbors, customers, and farm workers.
 In New England, automatic cannons have been the source of several serious disputes with neighbors.
 Screamers and bangers are auditory devices that are fired from a pyrotechnic shot launcher (looks like a plastic handgun).
 They can cost $2.50 or more per shot but can occasionally be helpful to move out a flock of birds.
 Regulations cover the purchase and use of these devices.
 Be sure to check local regulations about their use before you begin.

 Silhouettes of coyotes or other predators don’t work very well to scare birds (or other vertebrate pests of vegetables).
 Effigies are slightly more effective, especially those that employ movement.
 They are still more effective if you regularly move them to different spots.
-If you combine them with auditory scare devices, the effectiveness usually goes up.
+If you combine them with auditory scare devices, the effectiveness usually increases.

 Some growers employ scare-eye balloons to protect sweet corn from pecking.
 Growers report that the light colored balloons work better than the dark ones.
 There are some larger ones with “holographic” eyes that seem to follow you as you walk by.
 Growers have had relatively good results with them.
 With all of the balloons, it is important to suspend them from high poles 2-5 feet above the crop.